The Fourth Sunday in Lent

 Almighty and ever-living God,

-we thank you for feeding us with the spiritual food of the most precious Body and Blood
+we thank you for feeding us with the spiritual food of the most precious Body and Blood of your Son our Savior Jesus Christ;

-of your Son our Savior Jesus Christ; and for assuring us in these holy mysteries that we are living members of the Body of your Son, and heirs of your eternal kingdom.
+and for assuring us in these holy mysteries that we are living members of the Body of your Son, and heirs of your eternal kingdom.

 And now, Father, send us out to do the work you have given us to do, to love and serve you as faithful witnesses of Christ our Lord.

-To him, to you, and to the Holy Spirit,
+To him, to you, and to the Holy Spirit, be honor and glory, now and forever.
+Amen.

 DISMISSAL

-Presider: Go in peace to love and serve the Lord.
+Deacon: Go in peace to love and serve the Lord.

-All: Thanks be to God.
+All: Thanks be to God

 DEO GRATIAS

-Mass VIII “De Angelis” Mode 5
+Mass VIII (De Angeli)” Mode 5

 CHRIST CHURCH PARISH PRAYER LIST